 The safest and most effective deworming medications, or wormers, come from your vet or can be obtained with her prescription for your pooch.
 Common anthelmintics include pyrantel pamoate, praziquantel, fenbendazole, ivermectin, milbemycin oxime and selamectin, according to the Doctors Foster and Smith website.
 Each of these medications target different types of internal parasites and some formulations include more than one to target a multitude of worms.
 Most are given orally in flavored tablets that you can feed to your dog directly or in a small amount of canned food.
 Others are injected; some, such as selametcin, which targets heartworms, are topically applied.

 What to Expect

-After you or your vet administers worming medications to your pup, he may experience vomiting, lack of appetite and gastrointestinal upset.
+After you or your vet administers worming medications to your pup, he may experience vomiting, lack of appetite, and gastrointestinal upset.
 While some medications dissolve the worms in his system, others paralyze them.
 As these paralyzed worms detach from your pup's internal tissues, you may find them in your dog's stool or vomit, advises Dr. Eric Barchas on his website.
-Usually side effects are minimal with wormers from intestinal parasites -- though a dog being treated for heartworms is at risk of suffering from a condition known as pulmonary thromboembolism.
+Usually, side effects are minimal with wormers from intestinal parasites.
+However, a dog being treated for heartworms is at risk of suffering from a condition known as pulmonary thromboembolism.
 This potentially fatal condition occurs when the worms that are killed off by the anthelmintics cause a blockage of a pup's arteries, according to the American Heartworm Society.

 Using Wormers Correctly